-Make Sure The Staff Is Ready For A Dinner Rush
+Make Sure Your Staff Is Ready For A Dinner Rush

-Looks like Dad will be sleeping in on Father’s Day because 51 percent of respondents plan to take their father out to dinner.
-With another 28 percent planning to eat out for lunch, most restaurant owners won’t need to worry too much about crafting a Father’s Day brunch menu like they may have done a few weeks ago when celebrating Mom.
+Looks like Dad will be sleeping in on Father’s Day because 51% of respondents plan to make dinner their celebratory meal with dad.
+With another 28% planning to dine-in or get takeout for lunch, most restaurant owners won’t need to worry too much about crafting a Father’s Day brunch menu like they may have done a few weeks ago when celebrating Mom.

-If it ain’t broke, don’t fix it: 32 percent of respondents say Dad wants to eat “good old-fashioned steak and potatoes” for dinner.
+If it ain’t broke, don’t fix it: 32% of respondents say Dad wants to eat “good old-fashioned steak and potatoes” for dinner.
 If you have a great seafood distributor, fresh fish also ranked in the top three, so you may want to consider a fish special.

-It’s no surprise that most dads want a cold beer to celebrate: 37 percent do in fact.
-What is surprising is how few want to drink anything else: 28 percent would prefer nothing before drinking something off of your summer cocktail menu or ordering a glass of wine.
+It’s no surprise that most dads want a cold beer to celebrate: 37% do in fact.
+What is surprising is how few want to drink anything else: 28% would prefer nothing before drinking something off of your summer cocktail menu or ordering a glass of wine.
 Sunday will be a better night to introduce a new craft brew than to open up your wine cellar.
 Depending on your state, you may be able to offer alcoholic beverages with delivery and takeout, but take a look at local laws first if this is new territory for you.

 Regional Father’s Day Trends